 Which one’s best for you?

-My advice is always to experiment.
-The likelihood is that you’re already familiar with blends, so if you want to experiment with single origin coffee I’d first suggest reading the tasting profile of the coffee before buying it.
+Our advice is always to experiment.
+The likelihood is that you’ll enjoy most blends, so if you want to experiment with single origin coffee we'd first suggest reading the tasting profile of the coffee before buying.
 This will tell you what particular flavour notes you can expect to be met with.
+Alternatively you could try our Roast of the Month coffee subscription service - where we can send you a unique roast each month!

-If you’re making the coffee yourself and you’re new to it, I do advise brewing single origin coffee with something other than an espresso machine to start with.
+If you’re making the coffee yourself and you’re new to it, we do advise brewing single origin coffee with something other than an espresso machine to start with.
 Because of the hot water and high pressure the ground coffee is exposed to with this method, the flavour tends to be magnified.
 This means it’s easy for those particular characteristics of single origin coffees to become overbearing if poor technique is used.
-Any drip through, French press or aeropress method, on the other hand, will be absolutely perfect for you.
+Any drip through, French press or aeropress method, on the other hand, will be absolutely perfect.

-As I always say, it’s important you try and get the freshest beans to get the most of your coffee.
-To view our range of fairtrade, freshly roasted coffee, including a number of popular single origins feel free to click here.
+As we always say, it’s important you try and get the freshest beans to get the most of your coffee.
+To view our range of fairtrade, freshly roasted coffee, including a number of popular single origins, be sure to click here.
 All of our coffees come complete with tasting profiles so you should be able to find one that’s perfect for you.
-If you’re still unsure, please don’t hesitate to contact us and we’ll be happy to answer any questions you might have.
+If you’re still unsure, please don’t hesitate to contact us and we’ll be happy to answer any questions you have!